 How can I tell whether I’m really saving any energy?

-The best energy monitors let you walk round your house switching items on and off, to see how much energy each electrical device or appliance uses.
+The best energy monitors let you walk around your house switching items on and off, to see how much energy each electrical device or appliance uses.
 It can also show you how much you’re saving once you start using your energy more efficiently.

 You can also get plug-in monitors, also known as energy-monitoring sockets, which plug in between the wall socket and the device you’re measuring.
 They show you much energy individual devices are using – and they’re a great way to check whether the electricity-saving devices for homes we’ve recommended are working.